top of page

 • Ground transfer to your hotel from KTM airport

-• Lodging at a Nepali Ghar Hotel in Kathmandu beginning April 10 and after return through May 1
+• Lodging with Breakfast at a Nepali Ghar Hotel in Kathmandu beginning April 9 and after return through April 30

 • All in-country flights